Isaac Bawa: Azusa Pacific University

 Bawa moved to the United States to play college soccer at Azusa Pacific in 2018, making 38 appearances, scoring 2 goals and tallying 1 assists in his two seasons with the Cougars.

 FC Golden State Force

 In 2019, Bawa appeared for USL League Two side FC Golden State Force.

 Professional

 LA Galaxy II

 On 31 January 2020, Bawa signed for USL Championship side LA Galaxy II.
 Following the 2021 season, Bawa was released by the Galaxy.

+Union Omaha

+Bawa joined Union Omaha of USL League One in March 2022.
+He appeared in 14 matches for Omaha that season On 19 June 2024, it was announced that Bawa had re-signed with Omaha on a 25-day contract.
+Bawa announced his retirement from playing professional football in January 2025.